zprakash/CybersecurityAndDataPrivacy2025/BookingSystem-Phase1/auth_test_report.md

   Observation: Guest receives full user list in JSON, including usernames, roles, and user tokens; no authentication required
   Spec: ❌ Violates spec (point 4 – guests should not access any user data; only administrators should)

+- Cannot access reservation details page — `/reservation?id=3`
+  Observation: Guest is blocked and shown a status page (“Unauthorized” / “Not Found”); no reservation details are exposed
+  Spec: ✔️ Matches spec (Point 3 & 5 – only authenticated users can interact with reservations)

 ---